-The vertical or y-axis is "badness relative to the original system."
-The horizontal or x-axis is "lines of code relative to the original system."
-Where on the y-axis these curves cross the "x = 0.8" line gives us some idea what each of these curves mean.
+The vertical or y-axis is “badness relative to the original system.”
+The horizontal or x-axis is “lines of code relative to the original system.”
+If you look at where the lines intersect with “x = 0.8” on the grid, it should give you some idea of what each of these curves means.

 - The red line says that y = 0.8, or 80% of the badness of the original system.

 - The purple says that y = x1.5, or 72% of the original badness.